 Program overview

-The Bachelor of Science (Honours) - Biology & Mathematics - Second Degree Honours Candidates program at Queen's University is designed for students who already hold an undergraduate degree and wish to pursue a second degree in a different field.
-This program allows students to deepen their knowledge in both biology and mathematics, equipping them with a strong foundation for various career paths.
-The program emphasizes a comprehensive understanding of scientific principles and mathematical concepts, preparing graduates for advanced studies or professional opportunities in diverse fields.
+The Bachelor of Science (Honours) - Biology & Mathematics program at Queen's University is designed for students who already hold an undergraduate degree and wish to pursue a second degree in a different field.
+This program allows students to deepen their knowledge in both biology and mathematics, equipping them with a unique skill set that is highly valued in various scientific and analytical careers.
+The program emphasizes a comprehensive understanding of biological systems and mathematical principles, preparing graduates for advanced studies or diverse career paths in science and technology.

 Featured Experiences

-The Bachelor of Science (Honours) program offers several unique experiences that enhance the learning process:
+The Bachelor of Science (Honours) - Biology & Mathematics program offers several unique experiences that enhance the educational journey:

-• Research Projects: Engage in hands-on research projects that allow students to apply theoretical knowledge in practical settings.
+• Access to laboratory work that allows students to apply theoretical knowledge in practical settings.

 Career Options

-Graduates of the Bachelor of Science (Honours) in Biology & Mathematics can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Science (Honours) - Biology & Mathematics program can pursue a variety of career paths in Canada, including:

-• Biologist: Conduct research and analysis in various biological fields, contributing to advancements in health, environment, and agriculture.
+• Biologist: Conduct research and analyze biological data to understand living organisms and ecosystems.

-• Mathematician: Apply mathematical theories and techniques to solve practical problems in industries such as finance, engineering, and technology.
+• Mathematician: Apply mathematical theories and techniques to solve practical problems in various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.